eradeodev/aiapi-wglb-proxy/README.md

-An ollama proxy using a hub-and-spoke network model.
+An OpenAI API proxy using a hub-and-spoke network model.
 Uses automatic spoke connection via wireguard.

 use the compose.yml file to test it out.